bamru-truck/bamru_truck/powercycle/netboot/NetBootPrep.md

 # Network booting a Raspberry Pi 2

-Goal: Get raspbian to a point where it is booting off of a nfs share configured to work in our Continuous Integration environment.
+Goal: Configure raspbian to boot from a nfs drive, in order to work in our Continuous Integration environment.

+We use net-booting to automatically setup a pristine RPi configuration in seconds, in order to run the automated configuration and testing scripts used in our Continuous Integration environment.

 These instructions are derived from the guide found here: